Serkan-Dursun/Sales-Analysis/scripts/SQL_Creating_Database_and_Tables.md

 ---

 ## 7. Notes on the ETL Process

-- During the initial import from Excel, the SQL Server Import Wizard created tables without the $ suffix, but the data was incomplete (many NULL values).
-On a second import, the wizard created new tables with the $ suffix (e.g., customers$), which contained the correct data.
-Data was then migrated and cleaned from these $ tables into the final tables (without $), which were created with the correct schema, primary keys, and foreign keys.
-After validation, the $ tables were dropped.
+- During the initial import from Excel, the SQL Server Import Wizard created tables without the `$` suffix, but the data was incomplete (many `NULL` values).
+On a second import, the wizard created new tables with the `$` suffix (e.g., `customers$`), which contained the correct data.
+Data was then migrated and cleaned from these `$` tables into the final tables (without `$`), which were created with the correct schema, primary keys, and foreign keys.
+After validation, the `$` tables were dropped.

+For a detailed, step-by-step ETL workflow, see [notebooks/ETL_Processes.md](notebooks/ETL_Processes.md).

 ---